Physical Activity and the Cancer Patient

 Cancer and fatigue: When you feel too tired to exercise

 Most people with cancer notice that they have a lot less energy.
-During chemotherapy and radiation, about 70% of patients have fatigue.
+During chemotherapy and radiation, most patients have fatigue.
 Fatigue is when your body and brain feel tired.
 This tiredness does not get better with rest.
 For many, fatigue is severe and limits their activity.
 But inactivity leads to muscle wasting and loss of function.

 An aerobic training program can help break this cycle.
 In research studies, regular exercise has been linked to reduced fatigue.
 It’s also linked to being able to do normal daily activities without major problems.
 An aerobic exercise program can be prescribed as treatment for fatigue in cancer patients.
 Talk with your doctor about this.

 Tips to reduce fatigue: